Basic Functions of Batch Matmul

 - Create a Matmul object.

-Set the input and output layout to NORMAL using MatmulType.
+Set the layout format of the input and output to NORMAL through MatmulType.

 1 2 3 4 5 6 7 8